 If $bc\in\{1,2,3\}$, then the roots of \eqref{eq:lambda-char} are two distinct roots of unity, so $s_1s_2$ has finite order (specifically, order 3, 4, or~6, respectively).
 If $b=c=0$, then $(s_1s_2)^2=1$ by inspection.
 If $bc>4$, then the eigenvalues are real and not equal to $\pm 1$, so $W$ is infinite.
 For $bc=4$, one checks that

-implying that $W$ is infinite in this case as well. \end{remark}
+implying that $W$ is infinite in this case as well. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{th:finite-type-rank2}] The case $b=c=0$ is trivial.
-The cases $bc\in\{1,2,3\}$ are handled by the calculation in Exercise~\ref{exercise:A2B2G2} below.
+The cases $bc\in\{1,2,3\}$ are handled by the calculation from Exercise~\ref{exercise:A2B2G2}.
 An alternative (more conceptual) explanation of why the rank~2 cluster algebras with $bc\le 3$ are of finite type will be given later in this chapter.